A LIFE LESS BUSY

 It’s wise to guard your time and create space for the things that make you happy.
 This can be achieved by establishing what’s important in your life and planning time to relax and recharge.
 It’s also valuable to look at your commitments to see if any can be reduced, tweaked or removed.
 Regularly looking at how you’re spending your time is a great habit to get into.

 For a long time, I felt I had to do everything and saying no would result in a missed opportunity.
-And if I saw others doing things I felt I should be doing them too.
 I now view every invitation, offer and request as a no before deciding if it’s worth my time.
 I give myself permission to gracefully decline without guilt and I’m never hasty or I may find I say yes to something I later regret!
-Further reading: a simple life edit and some self-care and Essentialism: The Disciplined Pursuit of Less by Greg McKeown.
+Further reading: a simple life edit and some self-care

 REDUCE YOUR DISTRACTIONS

-We live in a world of distractions.
-But by removing bad habits and practicing a little restraint we can calm our lives and unlock a little more time.
-Distractions include all the things that aid procrastination.
-Many can make our lives easier, for example, social media helps us to make plans and keep in touch.
-However, it’s wise not to waste our precious time aimless scrolling – something I battle with daily!
-The secret is to use these things with intention by being mindful of why we’re there.
+We live in a world of distractions, but by removing bad habits and practicing a little restraint we can calm our lives and unlock a little more time.
+Distractions include all the things that aid procrastination, for example, the television, email, social media, computer games and so on.
+Some of these things can help us to make plans and keep in touch, however, it’s wise not to waste our precious time aimlessly scrolling.
+The secret is to use these things with intention.

 Take time to notice what’s distracting you and eating away at your time.
-Maybe it’s housework, the television, email or social media.
 There are many ways to push back, they can range from turning off phone notifications to processing your inbox more effectively.
 Identify what is keeping you from the life you want to live and take steps to regain control.
 Don’t be afraid to be ruthless, life moves quickly so blocking out distractions and learning effective time management can transform how you feel.
 Further reading: six ways to spend less time online and how to process your inbox and free up more time.

 ‘Life moves pretty fast.
 If you don’t stop and look around once in a while, you could miss it.’